ICJIA/r3-next/temp/2020-assessment-and-planning.md

 ---
-title: "Service Delivery"
-summary: "Grants to provide services to repair the harm caused by economic disinvestment, violence, and the war on drugs "
+title: "Assessment and Planning"
+summary: "Grants to develop a plan to address community concerns about poverty, safety, and well-being"
 showOnHome: true
-icon: "far fa-hands-heart"
+icon: "far fa-compass"
-accent: "red"
+accent: "blue"
 showInSitemap: true
-image: "splash-13.jpg"
+image: "splash-06.jpg"
-imageLazyLoad: "splash-13-mini.jpg"
+imageLazyLoad: "splash-06-tiny.jpg"
 expires: "2020-05-01"
-lang: "en"
 ---

 <div data-title="About this Funding Opportunity" data-summary="">

-Do you provide services through an existing program in your community or do you have a plan for a program to address issues in your community?
+Do you want lead your community in determining the best approach to addressing issues in your community?

-Service Delivery grants will support organizations that provide economic development, violence prevention, reentry, youth development, and civil legal aid services.
+Assessment and Planning grants will support community organizations or Collaboratives (groups of organizations) to assess community needs and develop a plan for delivery of economic development, violence prevention, re-entry, youth development, and civil legal aid services.

 Applicants must describe:

-- Community need.
+- How an assessment and planning process would help them identify community needs, develop a strategic plan to provide services, build capacity of community organizations, and strengthen partnerships between organizations.

-- How the proposed program or service will meet the needs of the community.
+- How they will involve community members in the planning process.

-- Community partnerships that will help fulfill the proposed program’s goals and objectives.

 Priority will be given to applicants who are from the community and can demonstrate knowledge of community needs and priorities.